 If you are looking for neon lights and the city’s entertainment district, then Granville Street is the place to come.

-Further along, under the Granville Street Bridge on the south side, is world famous Granville Island.
-Continue on south a few more blocks from there and Granville Street once again becomes a vibrant boulevard with the Stanley Theatre and more restaurants, coffee shops, and boutiques starting at Broadway and continuing for a number of blocks, until about 15th.
+Further along, under the Granville Street Bridge on the south side of False Creek, is world-famous Granville Island.
+Continue on south a few more blocks from there and Granville Street once again becomes a vibrant boulevard.
+In that area you’ll find the Stanley Theatre and more restaurants, coffee shops, and boutiques starting at Broadway and continuing for a number of blocks, until about 15th.